-Whenever I see the term "low-fat" called out in a recipe, the first thing that usually pops into my head is a pile of shredded wheat atop a sandy dune.
+Whenever I see the term "low-fat" called out in a muffin recipe, the first thing that usually pops into my head is a pile of shredded wheat atop a sand dune.
 Dry.
 Desolate.
-Void of flavor or life.

 Demerara is a minimally-refined raw cane sugar with a large, rectangular grain; blond in color.
 It has a light flavor similar in flavor to brown sugar.